 Lawyers representing the Church of Scientology pocket millions by helping it achieve its ends.
 Perjury, victim-blaming, obstructing justice–it appears that any tactic is perfectly acceptable in the defense of Scientology.

-Within several weeks of his son’s death, Tom Brennan hired former Hillsborough County State Attorney Paul Johnson to represent him.
+Within several weeks of his son’s death, Tom Brennan hired former Hillsborough County State Attorney Paul B. Johnson to represent him.
+(Johnson, at the time, worked as an in-house lawyer for the Church of Scientology.)
 It’s fairly obvious, however, that it wasn’t Brennan who was paying for the legal representation.
 How so?

 Tom Brennan, at the time of Kyle’s death, was employed by the mega-wealthy Church of Scientology.
 His title was “Director of Public Book Sales.”
 Brennan’s salary for this illustrious-sounding position ranged between twenty and thirty dollars per week.
 He supplemented these meager Scientology-slave wages by working at various menial jobs.
 Brennan hawked rugs alongside a Florida interstate highway, and he also worked as a handyman for Gerald and Denise Miscavige Gentile.
 Under Denise’s direction, Brennan mowed the Gentile lawn, shopped for the family groceries, and made various repairs to one of the “newsworthy” Pinellas County rental properties owned by Gerald.
 (Why was this particular property “news-worthy”?
 According to a front-page piece published by the Tampa Bay Tribune, Denise Miscavige Gentile, in an act of charitable kindness, had been accepting from down-on-their-luck tenants marijuana cigarettes in lieu of rent.)